 It is not possible to apply to attend HCSC.
 Attendance by overseas and partners across government course members is by specific invitation only.
 All attendees must attain the specified security accreditation to attend the course.

-As an integral part of the Joint Services Command and Staff College, ACSC supports UK military officers, international allies and Civil Servants to develop the intellectual edge required to achieve success on operations and leadership in government.
+ACSC supports UK military officers, international allies and civil servants to develop the intellectual edge required to achieve success on operations and leadership in government.

 Over the course of a year, ACSC graduates are supported to think critically, operate innovatively, and question wisely.
 With these attributes, we believe our officers and officials will best be supported to make sound decisions that evaluate moral, ethical and legal considerations within a military context and in a demanding environment.